New Post-Docs

 - passport information (date of birth, gender, name on passport, passport number)

-- a copy of passport page that shows the passport information
+- a copy of the passport page that shows the passport information

 - citizenship and residency status

-- In some cases, obtain a letter from your home institution that states that you have completed all degree requirements.
+- In some cases, you may need to obtain a letter from your home institution that states that you have completed all degree requirements.
 If you have already graduated, a copy of your transcripts should suffice.

 - Complete the online IRCC work permit application.